mhanberg/jekyll-postcss/README.md

 ## Alternatives

-To use Jekyll with Tailwindcss v2, the new [postcss-jekyll-v2](https://github.com/bglw/jekyll-postcss-v2) is probably a better choice.
+- [postcss-jekyll-v2](https://github.com/bglw/jekyll-postcss-v2): works well with TailwindCSS 2.0
-Instead of Jekyll, you may want to look into [bridgetown](https://github.com/bridgetownrb/bridgetown).
-It’s a Jekyll fork, which uses webpack for modern js and css.
-It is actively maintained.
+[bridgetown](https://github.com/bridgetownrb/bridgetown) - A Jekyll fork, which uses Weback for modern JS and CSS and is actively maintained.

 ## Development